Skip to main content

 One of the most important things to remember is that you are temporarily in charge of other people’s children while they are in your ministry.
 For this reason, the old adage is reversed.
 As a parent, I understand how crazy we get when we think our kids are being taken advantage of.

-Always have accountability among the adult leaders, including yourself, and have written permission for any outings off of church property.
+Always have accountability among the adult leaders, including yourself, and have written permission for any outings off of church property (which should be addressed in your church property management strategy).
 Policies should go through the church board, and any offerings need to have the same oversight as the adult church.

 Youth pastors who do not seek permission first usually find themselves having short careers.
 This does not mean that you should have your lead pastor holding your hand every step of the way.
 Rather, those steps should be outlined and approved before you start making wholesale changes to your youth program.